Blue Ridge Rd. Bike/Ped Improvements Project

 |Schedule pending||Complete Right of Way and Easement Acquisition|

 The Blue Ridge Road Bicycle/Pedestrian Improvement Project is an implementation step of the Blue Ridge Road District Study.

-The project is now in Phase two, which includes the final design and construction of roadway and sidewalk improvements.
+The project is now in Phase II, which includes the final design and construction of roadway and sidewalk improvements.